Last updated: January 2022. Estimated reading time: 5 minutes

 Starbucks jumped on the mobile payment bandwagon early, building its barcode-based app to let customers pay with their phones back in 2011.

-The latest update enables users to "shake to pay," whereby customers open the app and shake their phone to bring up their favorite card to make the purchase.
+The latest update enables users to "shake to pay," whereby customers open the app and shake their phone to bring up their favourite card to make the purchase.

-In the US, more than a quarter of all transactions at Starbucks stores in US are now paid for with a smartphone, an earnings document revealed in April 2021.
+In the U.S., more than a quarter of all transactions at Starbucks stores in the U.S. are now paid for with a smartphone, an earnings document revealed in April 2021.

 #3.
 Facial recognition

-In recent years, fast food outlets have been busy replacing their human cashiers with self-service kiosks.
+Fast food outlets have been busy replacing their human cashiers with self-service kiosks in recent years.

 The next logical step could be letting people order with a simple face scan.